intersystems-community/Globals-EF/README.md

 1. Download Caché for official web - site.
 2. Set environment variables:
   2.1 GLOBALS_HOME - set the path to the Caché installation folder (C:\InterSystems\Cache\ - as example)
   2.2 PATH - set the path to the Bin direcory (C:\InterSystems\Cache\Bin - as example)
+3. After downloading and successful installation of Caché, open System Management Portal and create user, which will be used by Globals EF.
+For example, TestUser with password - testpassword and namespace - SAMPLES.
+Note, that service %Service_CallIn must be enabled (System -> Security Management -> Services).
-3. Create new project in Visual Studio.
+4. Create new project in Visual Studio.
 Note, that minumum supported version of Visual Studio - is VS2012.
-4. Add reference to the GlobalsFramework.dll assembly
+5. Add reference to the GlobalsFramework.dll assembly
-5. Set target platform of your newly created project to the x64.
+6. Set target platform of your newly created project to the x64.
 Project-> <Project-name> Properties->Build->Platform target
-6. It's all!
+7. It's all!
 GlobalsEF is ready for use.

 ##Public API